LaEsponja/WeatherApp/README.md

-updating the page as i learn, started with html and css :D
+Updating the page as I learn, started with html and css :D